-Cockpit Shower Operation
+Cockpit and Head Compartment Shower Operation

-There is a shower spray head located in a receiver on the side of the mezzanine.
-The retractable shower head is is supplied hot and cold water and equipped with a single handle control.
-Rotating the control clockwise or counter clockwise controls water flow and temperature mixture.
+There is a shower spray head located in the head compartment and in a receiver on the port side of the mezzanine.
+The shower in the head compartment has hot and cold water.
+The retractable shower head in the cockpit mezzanine is cold water only with an ON/OFF valve.